 So it was important to me to find an experience where I could actually cook rather than be cooked for.
 I decided to use Eatwith and found exactly what I was looking for.

 First the Boqueria Market.
 This was a feast for the senses!
 The colours and smells were wonderful.
 The Foodie Sisters shared information about the history of the market and took us to a few select stalls showcasing everything from fruit and vegetables to meat, seafood and snails!
-Although a late afternoon visit means that the local farmers market and main fish market have already closed, the visit does provide enough of a flavour for you to get a feel for how food in the area is produced and consumed…. and to decide whether to come back to the market again early in the day to experience the farmers and fish market.
+A late afternoon visit means that the local farmers market and the main fish market have already closed.
+However, the visit does provide enough of a flavour for you to get a feel for how food in the area is produced and consumed.
+And you can decide whether to come back to the market again early another day to experience the farmers and fish market.

 A short walk back returned us to Angels and Carmen’s cooking space.
 This beautifully refurbished flat has a high ceiling with original exposed beams, large windows and tables that are made from the wood recycled during the refurbishment.
 As a space to cook and eat it has been lovingly thought through.

-To finish was the Crema Catalonia, a light dessert… and after some further tales from Angels and Carmen and having learnt more about the other people on the tour, it was time to leave and for me to take a gentle walk up Las Ramblas back to my hotel.
+To finish was the Crema Catalonia, a light dessert.
+And after some further tales from Angels and Carmen and having learnt more about my fellow foodies, it was time to leave and for me to take a gentle walk up Las Ramblas back to my hotel.

 Angels and Carmen had brought a perfect blend of expertise, knowledge and fun to the occasion and created a relaxed mood.
 As a lovely final touch, they send you the recipes you have cooked so you can try them out at home.